MaterializeInc/materialize/src/persist/README.md

 # Operator API

-Built on top of the rust API is a set of dataflow operators, the most notable of which is [PersistedSource].
-The rest are more in flux and specific to the needs of source persistence and are individually documented in the [operators] module.
+Built on top of the async API is a set of dataflow operators that all live in [`persist::operators`], collectively called the operator API.
+The most notable of these is [PersistedSource].
+The rest are more in flux and specific to the needs of source persistence and are individually documented in the rustdoc.

 [PersistedSource]: crate::operators::source::PersistedSource
-[operators]: crate::operators
+[`persist::operators`]: crate::operators

 The `PersistedSource` operator is a zero-input operator that reflects the contents of a persisted collection in its single output.
 As records are written